Nawzneen/ImgReaction/README.md

 ## Configuration

-- The frontend expects the backend API to run at `http://localhost:3000`.
-If your backend runs elsewhere, update the `baseURL` in `src/api/reactions.ts`.
+- The frontend expects the backend API to run at `http://localhost:3000`. you can update the `baseURL` in `api/reactions.ts`.

 ## Running the Project